VJftw/docker-registry-proxy/README.md

 # Docker Registry Proxy

 This project provides a proxy to a Docker Registry with support for arbitrary authentication.
-We usually desire managed private Docker Registries, such as [Google Container Registry (GCR)](https://cloud.google.com/container-registry), [Amazon Elastic Container Registry (ECR)](https://aws.amazon.com/ecr/), [Private Docker Hub](https://docs.docker.com/docker-hub/repos/#private-repositories), [Quay.io](https://quay.io/), etc., as they are much cheaper to set-up, manage and reliably scale.
+We desire managed private Docker Registries, such as [Google Container Registry (GCR)](https://cloud.google.com/container-registry), [Amazon Elastic Container Registry (ECR)](https://aws.amazon.com/ecr/), [Private Docker Hub](https://docs.docker.com/docker-hub/repos/#private-repositories), [Quay.io](https://quay.io/), etc., as they are much cheaper to set-up, manage and reliably scale.
+However, authentication and access control options for these are limited.

 With this in mind, some use-cases of this Docker Registry Proxy are: